 Focus on Gender Inequality: Women’s Local Political, and Economic Participation in Society

-The 2018-2019 Hart House Global Commons will connect students in Canada with others in Colombia, the United States, South Africa, and France, along with and a wide range of community partners and civil society actors to explore these and other questions and actions geared towards building better societies that reflect, uphold, and institutionalize the full equality of women.
+The 2018–2019 Hart House Global Commons will connect students in Canada with others in Colombia, the United States, South Africa and France, along with a wide range of community partners and civil society actors to explore these and other questions and actions geared towards building better societies that reflect, uphold and institutionalize the full equality of women.

 Your specific campus will have a location where you will meet in-person for this session.
 It will be provided on your confirmation email, and through follow-up communications from the event organizers.